 - business agreements/partnerships run jointly by employers and unions such as in Hamburg and in Lisbon (footnote in the original).
+Annex V (not 1V) gives "Exemples of Every lober and the second second second second second second second

-642 Annex V (not IV) gives "Examples of European labour schemes" (see European Commission, Accompanying document to Communication on a European Ports Policy.
+&lt;sup>647 Annex V (not IV) gives "Examples of European labour schemes" (see European Commission, Accompanying document to Communication on a European Ports Policy.
 Full Impact Assessment, Brussels, 18 October 2007, SEC(2007) 1339, 90-91).